• Home

 A Simple Definition

-AI is software that learns patterns from data and uses those patterns to generate useful outputs like, answering questions, summarizing documents, or helping people make decisions.
+Artificial intelligence is software that learns patterns from data and utilizes those patterns to generate useful outputs such as answering questions, summarizing documents, or assisting people in making decisions.

 What AI can do

-AI isn’t one thing—it’s a set of techniques that can be used for different tasks.
-Here are the most common ones:
+AI isn't a single entity—it's a collection of techniques that can be applied to various tasks.
+Here are the most common applications:

 Understand and generate text (language AI)